spraakbanken/swell-project/Pseudonymization_guidelines.md

 <!--![alt text](datavetenskap.png)-->

   * < sensitive >, sensitive information:
       - Markup: assign a "sensitive" @placeholder to at least one token per sentence.
 When deciding which and how many tokens to mark with the < sensitive > label, a guiding principle is that pseudomization of the marked tokens could potentially suffice.
-However, the whole sentence will be reviewed later on before final decisions about these pseudonymizations are made, and fewer rather than more tokens should be marked.
+However, the whole sentence needs to be reviewed later on before final decisions about these pseudonymizations are made, and fewer rather than more tokens should be marked.
 A possible solution for the example below is to mark the tokens “glad”, “fri” and “demstration”.
       - **Note**: Sensitive information which could be covered by other pseudonymization categories should be assigned these other labels, e.g. “Turkiet” and “Ardogan” in the example below.
       - **Consider in the future**: for < sensitive > we need to evaluate if subgroups are needed: e.g. religion, ethnicity, sexual orientation, political views, physical and mental disabilities